emx0r/MPHCharts/README.md

-**Simple charts for token balance on MultiPoolHub account**
+**Simple charts for token balance on MiningPoolHub account**

-Simple script fetching balance for user selected token on the MultiPoolHub and displaying a chart utilizing Google Charts
+Simple script fetching balance for user selected token on the MiningPoolHub and displaying a chart utilizing Google Charts

 **Installation:**